 It is expected that children will normally be educated within their chronological year group.
-However, when requested to do so by a parent/carer, the Governors will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned, in line with the School Admissions Code (September 2021).
-Parents/carers should make a request for a place outside the chronological age group in writing to the Headteacher, at the same time as their application.
-Governors will make a decision on the request, taking into account the views of the Headteacher.
-The School will write to the parent/carer with the outcome including the reasons for the decision.
+However, when requested to do so by a parent/carer/social worker, the Academy Committee Members will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned, in line with the School Admissions Code (September 2021).
+Parents/carers/social worker should make a request for a place outside the chronological age group in writing to the Headteacher, at the same time as their application.
+Academy Committee Members will make a decision on the request, taking into account the views of the Headteacher.
+The School will write to the parent/carer/social worker with the outcome including the reasons for the decision.